Michigan Highways: Since 1997.

 Length: 5.491 miles

-Map: Route Map of M-8
+Map: New!
+2024-08 Route Map of M-8

 Notes: M-8 is known as either Davison Freeway or Davison Avenue for its entire length.
 The Davison Frwy portion of the route was constructed along a portion of Davison Ave through Highland Park in 1941–42.
 This freeway is hailed as the "first urban depressed freeway" ever built.

-Davison Expwy soon after completion While the original Davison Expwy constructed in the early 1940s only ran a short distance, as the Detroit area expressway system was being proposed and laid out during the 1950s and 1960s, the tiny Davison was destined to become part of a much longer freeway.
-Plans had been seriously considered to extend the Davison westerly to the proposed Jeffries Frwy at US-16/Grand River Ave, then westerly along Schoolcraft Ave into Livonia, as well as extending the freeway easterly to Mount Elliot Ave and looping around City Airport and down to the proposed "Crosstown Expwy" (now I-94/Edsel Ford Frwy).
+Davison Expwy soon after completion While the original Davison Expressway constructed in the early 1940s only ran a short distance, as the Detroit area expressway system was being proposed and laid out during the 1950s and 1960s, the tiny Davison was destined to become part of a much longer freeway.
+Plans had been seriously considered to extend the Davison westerly to the proposed Jeffries Frwy at US-16/Grand River Ave, then westerly along Schoolcraft Ave into Livonia, as well as extending the freeway easterly to Mount Elliot Ave and looping around City Airport and down to the proposed "Crosstown Expressway" (now I-94/Edsel Ford Frwy).
 As some of the originally proposed routes were gradually excluded, the Davison was to run westerly to hook into a realigned Jeffries Frwy and easterly to the proposed Mound Freeway, running north-south along Mound Rd from the Edsel Ford in Detroit to the M-53 freeway in Sterling Heights.
 The I-96/Jeffries and I-696/Walter P Reuther Freeways were even built with these connections in mind.
 Construction on the Davison never progressed east of Conant or west of the Lodge, so today the Davison Frwy is a short (less than three miles long) freeway in the heart of Metro Detroit.

 By the early 1990s, the Davison Frwy, not yet designated M-8, was in deplorable condition.
 Reports have it that MDOT hoped to simply "fill-in" the Davison, and re-create a surface Davison Ave, which had been in the 1940s to build the freeway.
 Many citizens, commuters and groups, notibly the City of Detroit and especially the City of Highland Park, pushed long and hard to have the state reconstruct the Davison as a freeway.
 With much haggling between local and state officials—including a reported exchange between Detroit Mayor Dennis Archer and Michigan Gov. John Engler—the state finally gave in and agreed to rebuild the Davison as a freeway.
 The M-8 designation was applied to the reconstructed Davison in late 1995, with new signs along M-10/John C Lodge Frwy showing the M-8 shields erected in July 2000.